uvzen/ReVanced-bash-builder/README.md

 # About ReVanced bash builder:

-A simple bash script created by me that I wrote for myself and placed here so that I can download updates whenever I want.
+A simple bash script that I created for myself and placed here so I can download updates whenever I want.
+You can use it if you want, I won't be angry.

 #### <ins>This script doesn't have the option to exclude and include specific patches</ins>, because they can be turned on or off in ReVanced settings.